At Life Changes Group, we combine compassionate listening and active intervention to produce life-changing results.

 Amanda Bronson, Psy.D.

-Dr. Bronson is the Executive Director and Vice President of Clinical Operations in the Northeast region.
+Dr. Bronson is the Regional VP of Operations – Northeast.
 She is also a Licensed Clinical Psychologist who specializes in providing treatment to children (3+), adolescents, and their families.
 She currently provides individual and family therapy focused on emotional, developmental, and behavioral issues including attention and executive functioning, anxiety, depression, oppositional and defiant behavior, adjustment, and social difficulties.

 She also works with children on the autism spectrum.
 Dr. Bronson utilizes evidence-based treatments including Cognitive Behavioral Therapy, Parent-Child Interaction Therapy, Social Thinking, and Mindfulness and takes a comprehensive approach by working closely with parents, family members, school staff, and other providers to address the families’ needs.